tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

 ## Fixed intervals and register constraints?

+Mössenböck2002 also tackles register constraints with this notion of "fixed intervals"---intervals that have been pre-allocated physical registers.

+Since I eventually want to use "register hinting" from Wimmer2005 and Wimmer2010, I'm going to ignore the fixed interval part of Mössenböck2002 for now.
+It seems like they work nicely together.

 ## Wrapping up

 We added lifetime holes to our register allocator without too much effort.
 This